-2.56 Windfall development is development on a site which has not been specifically identified as available in the Local Plan.
-The NPPF refers to these as Windfall Sites.
+2.55 Windfall development is development on a site which has not been specifically identified as available in the Local Plan.
+The 2012 NPPF refers to these as Windfall Sites.
 Core Strategy policy H2 concerns windfall development, or housing development not included in the definition of windfall development.
 As befits its nature and character Leeds has a considerable flow of unidentified previously developed land and properties year on year.
 There are a number of sources of windfall:

-- The Core Strategy makes an allowance of 500 units per annum to come forward as smaller windfall that fall below the SHLAA threshold, ie 8,000 of the 74,000 gross units required will be delivered via windfall, leaving 66,000 to be allocated in the Local Plan. - There is also a steady stream of larger windfall which whilst not reducing the allocated land total will be taken account of through the SHLAA and the decision taking process and reflected in the five year land supply. - The Council also has a steady stream of long term empty properties returning to use each year.
-These are similarly reflected in the Authority Monitoring Report (AMR) and Five Year Supply calculation. - 2.57 These sources of windfall will in total continue to support the level of housing completions and forecasts of future supply via the Five Year Supply process. - 2.58 Planning permissions up to 1st April 2016 have been discounted from the overall targets for each area (see paragraph 2.29 above).
+- The Core Strategy makes an allowance of 500 units per annum to come forward as smaller windfall that fall below the SHLAA threshold2, i.e. 8,000 of the 51,952 net units required will be delivered via windfall, leaving 46,352 to be allocated in the Local Plan. - There is also a steady stream of larger windfall which whilst not reducing the allocated land total will be taken account of through the SHLAA and the decision taking process and reflected in the five year land supply. - The Council also has a steady stream of long term empty properties returning to use each year.
+These are similarly reflected in the Authority Monitoring Report (AMR) and Five Year Supply calculation. - 2.56 These sources of windfall will in total continue to support the level of housing completions and forecasts of future supply via the Five Year Supply process. - 2.57 Planning permissions have been discounted from the overall targets for each area (see paragraph 2.32 above).